Johnny Dixon (series)

 Johnny Dixon is a fictional American boy featured in a series of twelve children's gothic horror novels, 1983 to 1999, written by John Bellairs or his successor Brad Strickland.
 In each book, 12-year-old Johnny and his group of friends face and overcome evil forces usually bent on ending the world.
 Alternatively, Johnny Dixon is the book series ("Johnny Dixon and the Professor" in ISFDB).

 The series is set in the early 1950s.
-Johnny lives with his paternal grandparents in fictional Duston Heights, Massachusetts; his mother died of cancer some time prior to the beginning of the series, and his father is a fighter pilot in the United States Air Force during the Korean War.
+Johnny lives with his paternal grandparents in fictional Duston Heights, Massachusetts.
+His mother has died of cancer some time prior to the beginning of the series, and his father is a fighter pilot in the United States Air Force during the Korean War.
 Johnny's best friend, history professor Roderick Childermass, lives across the street.
-In "The Mummy, the Will and the Crypt", Johnny meets a boy his own age, Byron Q. "Fergie" Ferguson, at a Boy Scout camp.
+In The Mummy, the Will and the Crypt, Johnny meets a boy his own age, Byron Q. "Fergie" Ferguson, at a Boy Scouts camp.
 Thenceforth, Johnny, Fergie, and Professor Childermass (who is typically referred to as simply "the professor") are the three principal characters of the series.